Other Foreign Language & Literature

 Online Other Foreign Language & Literature Programs

-In 2018-2019, 69 schools offered a other foreign language program of some type.
+In the 2018-2019 academic year, 69 schools offered some type of foreign language, literature and linguistics (other) program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|